venkyroy22/Ecommerce-Follow-Along/README.md

 Ensured the server is ready for future integrations, including database and authentication modules.

+### Milestone 4: Creating User Model and Controller

+In this milestone, we focused on building and organizing the components necessary for user management and file uploads in our application.
+Below are the key steps and actions taken:

+Folder Structure Setup:

+Controllers Folder: Created a user.js file to handle the logic for user-related routes.
+Models Folder: Created a user.js file to define the User schema.
+Dependencies Installation:

+Installed bcryptjs for password hashing to ensure secure storage of user credentials.
+Installed multer to manage file uploads efficiently.
+User Schema Creation:

+In models/user.js, defined a User schema using Mongoose.
+The schema includes essential fields for user information, such as name, email, password, and other attributes.
+Controller Implementation:

+In controllers/user.js, implemented a route to handle user creation.
+This route integrates:
+Password hashing using bcryptjs before saving user data.
+Validation and error handling to ensure data integrity.
+File Upload Management:

+Created a multer.js file to configure file upload settings:
+Configured storage options, including destination and filename customization.
+Added logic to generate unique filenames for uploaded files.

 ### Milestone 5: Building a SignUp Page

 In this Milestone, we created the sign up page